shaimole/SAACO3/access/IAM.md

 - One Group can have multiple Users
 ## Roles
 - intended to be used by AWS Services
+- can be used to access cross account ressources

 ## Policies
 - Handles Permissions